 The reason I say this is because it’s so easy to overly romanticize cross-cultural dating, because of the prominence of this whole “let’s run away together” narrative.
 Maybe it’s because the feeling of going against all odds and rebelling against our own cultures that bring this out.
 But it’s crucial to take a step back and learn about each other just how you would in “regular” dating culture.

 For us, we took things pretty slow, but I’ll admit it was easy to get caught up.
-I met Domeniko three years ago today when I came to study abroad in Dubrovnik, Croatia.
+I met Domeniko five years ago today when I came to study abroad in Dubrovnik, Croatia.
 We were classmates and he agreed to teach me Croatian if I taught him how to play guitar, and the rest was history.

 We kept it casual and weren’t exclusive, because in the back of our heads we knew it would never work.
 But then over the months, we started to think, well, maybe it could work.
 (It actually wasn’t until I left that we became “official” and we visited each other until I came to Europe after I graduated college.)